yuhexiong/yuhexiong/README.md

-**Full Stack Developer & Data Engineer and Analyst, primarily using Python.
+**Full Stack Developer & Data Engineer and Analyst & DevOps, primarily using Python.
 At work, as for BackEnd have written TypeScript and now using Go, for FrontEnd, have handled Vue and React.
 And for data use Java for Flink and Python Spark.
 Forcing on learning AI models and conducting research in Natural Language Processing.**

 ## Coding Stats